 XLR cables can lock, which does not happen in TRS Cables.

-Sometimes the XLR cables are on the microphone inputs.
-For TRS, the slot is on the inner and outer line components.
+Sometimes the XLR cables are on the microphone inputs, and for TRS, the slot is on the inner and outer line components.
 Nonetheless, most appliances that use XLR cable have their XLR on them.

 In contrast to TRS cables, the XLR is crucial in conveying stable connections and not ideal for applications.